ros2/ros2_documentation/Inter-Sphinx-Support.rst

 This is helpful when searching for the root cause of a broken Intersphinx link in a documentation project.

-Linking to Other Sites Using Intersphinx
+Linking to other sites using Intersphinx
 ========================================

 (Partially borrowed from `here <https://my-favorite-documentation-test.readthedocs.io/en/latest/using_intersphinx.html>`__).